·

 Don’t forget to pack a hat and sunglasses to protect yourself from the sun.

 Young woman in light summer clothes with a reusable mesh eco bag and sunglasses, sitting bench at summer park before shopping.
 Sustainable lifestyle.
-Eco friendly concept in barcelona in september
+Eco friendly concept in Barcelona in September

 Long Trousers and a Wind Jacket